evkx/evkx.github.io/content/models/volkswagen/id._buzz/ID._Buzz_Pro_LWB/_index.md

 ## Battery, range, and charging

-The battery has a gross capacity of 91kWh and a net capacity of 77kWh, meaning you have a 14kWh buffer for protection.
-(15,4%).
-The [WLTP range](../../../../guides/understandingrange/wltp) varies from 418 to 410 km (260-255 mi), depending on car options.
+The battery has a gross capacity of 91kWh and a net capacity of 85kWh, meaning you have a 6kWh buffer for protection.
+(6,6%).
+The [WLTP range](../../../../guides/understandingrange/wltp) varies from 461 to 452 km (287-281 mi), depending on car options.
 Bigger wheels are an example of an equipment option that increases consumption and reduces the electric range.
 The consumption is between 18,4kWh/100km for the basic version and 18,8kWh/100km for the top trim version for the WLTP standard test.
 For more details about the range, see real-world data and range listing on this model's [range and consumption](rangeandconsumption/) page.

 The maximum DC charging speed is 200kW.
-A full charge from 0 - 100% would take 50 minutes, while a more common scenario of 10-80% would take 29 minutes.
-If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 0% to 45% resulting in an actual charge speed including time loss on 110kW.
-Each charge session would take 19 minutes and 52 seconds.
+A full charge from 0 - 100% would take 55 minutes, while a more common scenario of 10-80% would take 32 minutes.
+If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 0% to 42% resulting in an actual charge speed including time loss on 113kW.
+Each charge session would take 19 minutes and 56 seconds.

-For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 28kWh/100km, 1000km will take 10 hours and 10 minutes to drive.
-This trip will require six charge session(s) charging from 0% to 44%.
-The total time lost for charging will be 111 minutes.
+For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 28kWh/100km, 1000km will take 10 hours and 3 minutes to drive.
+This trip will require five charge session(s) charging from 0% to 46%.
+The total time lost for charging will be 104 minutes.
 ### Onboard charger

 For level 1 and level 2 AC charging, the  onboard charger supports up to 11KW charging.
-As a result, you can charge the battery 0-100% from home in about 7 hours and 0 minutes.
+As a result, you can charge the battery 0-100% from home in about 7 hours and 43 minutes.

 <figur>